brews/baysparpy/docs/examples.rst

     @savefig predictplot_castaneda_pretty.png width=4in
     ax.legend()

-In much the same way, we can view the distribution of the prediction prior and posterior with :py:func:`densityplot':
+In much the same way, we can view the distribution of the prediction prior and posterior with :py:func:`densityplot`:

 .. ipython:: python